Gradient and Newton Boosting for Classification and Regression: Empirical evaluation and comparison

 \section{Empirical evaluation and comparison}

-In the following, we compare the three different boosting algorithms presented in the previous section for different loss functions on various datasets.
-In doing so, we use regression trees as base learners.
-Specifically, we use the CART version of \citet{breiman1984classification} with the mean squared error as splitting criterion.
-Note that we use trees \citep{breiman1984classification} as base learners as these are the most widely adopted base learners in applied data analysis and machine learning research \citep{gbmRpackage,scikit-learn,chen2016xgboost,meng2016mllib,ke2017lightgbm,ponomareva2017tf}.
-In addition, to Newton boosting with our novel equivalent number of weighted samples per leaf parameter as described in Section \ref{novelpar}, we also consider Newton boosting as implemented in \texttt{XGBoost} for which the sum of Hessians in each leaf acts as tuning parameter (so called \texttt{min\_child\_weight} parameter).\footnote{We use \texttt{XGBoost} version number 0.7 in Python with the options \texttt{tree\_method=`exact'}, \texttt{updater=`grow\_colmaker'}, \texttt{lambda=0}, and all other parameters at the default values unless otherwise mentioned.}
+In the following, we compare the three different boosting algorithms presented in the previous section for different loss functions on various datasets using regression trees as base learners.\footnote{The code to reproduce the results can be found on https://github.com/fabsig/GradientNewtonBoosting} Specifically, we use the CART version of \citet{breiman1984classification} with the mean squared error as splitting criterion.
+Note that we use trees \citep{breiman1984classification} as base learners as these are the most widely adopted base learners in applied data science and machine learning research \citep{ridgeway2007generalized,scikit-learn,chen2016xgboost,meng2016mllib,ke2017lightgbm,ponomareva2017tf}.
+Besides Newton boosting with the novel equivalent sample size per leaf parameter, we also consider Newton boosting as implemented in \texttt{XGBoost} for which the sum of Hessians in each leaf acts as tuning parameter.\footnote{We use \texttt{XGBoost} version number 0.7 in Python with the options \texttt{tree\_method=`exact'}, \texttt{updater=`grow\_colmaker'}, \texttt{lambda=0}, and all other parameters at the default values unless otherwise mentioned.}